mlynch/mlynch.github.com/_posts/2013-01-22-business-plan-contests.markdown

 In the time it took you to draft up a business plan you could have actually gone out and talked to customers.
 Hell, you could have sold them something, too!

 That's really how businesses become successful: by building real traction with real customers.
-The great thing is you don't have to have a fucking clue what you are going to do if you actually get a customer, but just getting one teaches you a hell of a lot more than your BP would.
+The great thing is you don't have to have a clue what you are going to do if you actually get a customer, but just getting one teaches you a lot more than your BP would.

 Oh, and forget about winning if you don't have a strong relationship with the judging panel.
 As in real life, BPC success is driven on relationships, not merit.